Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 ![portable_monitor](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_monitor.jpg)

 Congratulations, the hardware of your portable PM monitor is now fully assembled!
-Next, keep following the steps below to get them ready for using.
+Next, keep following the steps below to get it ready for using.

 ## Step 5: Adjusting the RTC